Before You Start

 I maintain two office locations — one in a professional building, another in a private ADU at my home.
 This gives you the option of anonymity if that matters to you.

-I hold strict rules about my clients.
 When I need to consult with another professional — a physician, another therapist, a specialist — I share only what's clinically necessary, never identifying details, and never with someone you might encounter.
 They are bound by HIPAA; I hold myself to a higher standard.

 The state requires I keep some basic information on file.
 I store nothing digitally — all records are offline, physical, and encoded.
 Despite what the state requires, I maintain sole control over your Protected Health Information.